 Please contact me at firstname.lastname@example.org if you cannot get the website to accept or change your entries.

-Make drops and adds on the web page.
-Judge names must be entered by Wednesday, March 20, 2019 or you will be charged for penalty fees.
+Judge hire requests must be entered by Wednesday, March 20, 2019 or you will be charged for missing judges.
 Schools are required to provide at least 50% of their judging commitment, meaning you cannot buy out of more than 50% of your judging requirement.

 Schools should bring qualified judges.
 One judge for every two debate teams (Parli or Policy); four Public Forum teams/ four Lincoln Douglas debaters/duo entries or five event entries/every 8 Congress entries in each pattern.
 Schools will be required to fulfill at least 50% of their judging obligation, otherwise their entry may be reduced.
 Please call if you have questions about your judging requirements.